linchuandai/MyBlog/about.md

 permalink: /about/
 ---

-Some information about you!

-### More Information
 Hey, I'm Leon, a Computer Engineering student at the University of Waterloo.
+This blog just documents some of the thoughts that I have throughout the course of University.

 ### Contact me